Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-Oral chemotherapy (chemo) is a treatment used to shrink a tumor or kill cancer cells.
-Oral chemo is usually taken in the form of a pill or capsule.
+Oral chemotherapy (chemo) is medicine used to shrink a tumor or kill cancer cells.
+Oral chemo is usually taken at home as a pill or liquid.

 - You have chest pain, shortness of breath, or trouble breathing.

 - Your throat feels swollen and you have trouble swallowing or breathing.

 - You cough up blood.

 Seek care immediately if:

 - You feel confused or have a severe headache that does not go away.